sparkison/site-sync/README.md

 SiteSync provides a Filament-powered admin UI for managing multiple WordPress sites and syncing their databases and files between environments (local ↔ staging ↔ production).
 It handles SSH connectivity, encrypted credential storage, real-time sync logging, and site discovery from existing WordPress installs.

-Built with Laravel 12, Filament 5, and NativePhp — runs as a web app or desktop app.
+Built with Laravel 12, Filament 5, and NativePHP — runs as a web app or desktop app.

 ---